Generlate/Handbook/company/strategy/index.md

 Our overall purpose is we want to make it so **everyone can code**.
 A world where everyone, not just ~0.1% of the world population, can code will see faster and more broadly beneficial technological progress.
 This page describes how we are going to achieve that goal, and the [individual team and org strategies](index.md#per-area-strategy-pages) describe what we're doing in each of our product areas.

 Want to help us achieve these goals?
-[We're hiring!](https://github.com/Generlate/careers)
+[We're hiring!](https://github.com/Generlate/careers) <!-- missing link -->

 ### Background